CEO, Baltimore Gas & Electric, an Exelon CompanyRead more

 Franz graduated from Swarthmore College with High Honors in Political Science, English Literature and American Economic History.
 He received his law degree from the Columbia University School of Law.
 He is a member of the Bar in New York State and in New York City.

-Chief Technology Officer, EcolabRead more
+EVP and Chief Technical Officer, EcolabRead more

 Dr. Larry Berger is executive vice president and chief technical officer for Ecolab Inc., the global leader in water, hygiene and energy technologies and services that protect people and vital resources.